-Outcome Goals July 1, 2022 - June 30, 2025 Baseline Data: Outcome Godis July 1, 2022 - June 30, 2025 Annual estimate of number of people accessing services who are experiencing homelessness Change in # of People Change as % of Baseline Target Annual Estimate of # of people accessing services who are experiencing homelessness 7497 2503 33% 10000 Describe any underserved and/ or disproportionately impacted population(s) focus on related to this Outcome Goal and how this focus has been informed Describe the trackable data goal(s) related to this Outcome Goal: Note: Meefing the trackable data goals for the underserved populations is not required for eligibility for Bonus Funds.
+Nutcome Coale July 1 2022 June 20 2025 Baseline Data: Outcome Goals July 1, 2022 - June 30, 2025 Annual estimate of number of people accessing services who are experiencing homelessness Change in # of People Change as % of Baseline Target Annual Estimate of # of people accessing services who are experiencing homelessness 7497 2503 33% 10000 Describe any underserved and/ or disproportionately impacted population(s) focus on related to this Outcome Goal and how this focus has been informed by data in your landscape assessment: Describe the trackable data goal(s) related to this Outcome Goal: Note: Meeting the trackable data goals for the underserved populations is not required for eligibility for Bonus Funds.
 We will focus our delivery of outreach services for rural and BIPOC communities as in Analysis.
-Women, Black and Hispanic community members currently underepresent transiotnal housing and CES access points.
-Monthly review of number of people housed, new inflow, and total number of homeless within our HMIS system.
-Monthly review of milestones within CES include length of time in CES, contacts, prioritized, matched and housed.
-Additional funding will be provided to CES (CAPK) to expand the CES services to the Rural and BIPOC Communites to leverage family resources centers to respond in a culturally responsive way through multilingual educational resources and expanding accessibility based upon their needs.
-The number of assessed and contacts will be assessed and tracked to ensure opportunities to access housing resources.
-Engangement resources are recognitive outprach services, and will assess the congraphic
+Women, Black and Hispanic community members currently underepresent transiotnal housing and CES access points. within our HMIS system.
+Monthly revie CES, contacts, priorlized, matched an (CAPK) to expand the CES services to I resources centers to respond in a educational resources and expanding assessed and contacts will be asses housed, new inflow, and total number of homeless w of milestones within CES include length of time in d housed.
+Additional funding will be provided to CES the Rual and BIPOC Communites to leverage family a culturally responsive way through multilingual a accessibility based upon their needs.
+The number of sed and tracked to ensure opportunities to access sufferch services and will assess the geographic putperch services and will assess the geographic

 Outcome Goal #1b.
-Reducing the number of persons experiencing homelessness on a daily basis.
+Reducing the number of persons experiencing homelessness on a daily basis